Salaah01/django-email-signals/README.md

 This application aims to solve this by providing a way for admins to create these signals themselves rather than having to request the feature and wait for deployment.
 This is a great way to ease the pressure off developers whilst giving admins the ability to get results quickly.

+*How would an admin know what fields to enter for the params?*
+The application validates the form before saving but also provides autocomplete for the fields.

 **Quickly prototyping and testing an email template**